BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmconverttaskextended.md

 # PDM Convert Task Extended

-## Thank you!

 Thank you for choosing **[PDM Convert Task Extended](https://bluebyte.biz/product/pdm-convert-task-extended/)**!

-## About

-PDM Convert Task Extended is a SOLIDWORKS PDM Professional task Add-in that can export SOLIDWORKS documents to a large number of extensions and merge PDFs.
+PDM Convert Task Extended is a SOLIDWORKS PDM task add-in that lets you **save** your SOLIDWORKS files using advanced filters and provides power capabilities to place **custom properties/datacard**, **BOM quantities** on PDFs and **merge** them.

+## Requirements

+The minimum version PDM Convert Task Extended supports is SOLIDWORKS PDM Professional 2018 SP0.
+> [!Tip]
+> We highly recommend you use the latest version of PDM Professional.

 ## Support